yashigupta4623/Linkedin-PostCraft/README.md

-# LinkedIn-Content-Genie
+# LinkedIn-PostCraft

-**LinkedIn-Content-Genie** is a tool designed to analyze past LinkedIn posts of influencers and assist them in generating new content that aligns with their established writing style.
+**LinkedIn-PostCraft** is a tool designed to analyze past LinkedIn posts of influencers and assist them in generating new content that aligns with their established writing style.
 **Live at : https://linkedin-postcraft-yashig406.streamlit.app/
 <img src="resources/tool.png"/>
 <img src="resources/result.png"/>